 Please don’t replace your sugary soft drinks with the diet versions.
 These are proven to be extremely unhealthy and do not help keep you slim.
 Below is an clip from my earlier blog post ‘Let Food Be Thy Medicine’ click here to read the whole post.

 ‘Soft drinks were also under fire this month, September 2019, when the public were urged to drink water instead.
 A massive scientific study has found a higher risk of early death linked with both sugary and artificially sweetened soft drinks.
 The sugary ones most linked with digestive issues (like liver disease) and the artificially sweetened ones with cardiovascular disease.
 Read a balanced article about if here by The GUARDIAN‘

 So there you have my Healthy Drinks You Will Love suggestions.
 I hope you try them out and love them.
 Let me know how you get on in the comments section below and I would also love to see your healthy drinks suggestions down there.

-Subscribe below to receive my weekly blog post direct to your inbox.
+Subscribe below to receive my occasional blog posts and Healthy and Loving It news direct to your inbox.